Call us free on 0800 023 1273

 Solos: The Deluxe Veranda Suite is a solid pick for single travellers looking for a balcony and space to sprawl.
 At 387 square feet, there's plenty of room for one.
 Cruises on Silver Moon tend to be longer, so you're going to love having private access to outdoor space.

 Our Favourite: The Silver Suite offers the best of all worlds in the midlevel cabin category.
 These come with large (129 square-foot) balconies, and plenty of space indoors.
 There's a separate living and dining area, and thick sliding doors separate the bedroom from those spaces.
-This cabin features a separate powder room in case you're entertaining, and beautiful walk-in closet with more space than you can fill in a cruise.
-It's also the first cabin category that offers some pleasant upgrades, including unlimited premium Wi-Fi, an Illy espresso machine en suite, included laundry and pressing and a Bose sound system with Bluetooth connectivity.
+This cabin features a separate powder room in case you're entertaining, and a beautiful walk-in wardrobe with more space than you can fill on a cruise.
+It's also the first cabin category that offers some pleasant upgrades, including unlimited premium Wi-Fi, an espresso machine en suite, included laundry and pressing and a sound system with Bluetooth connectivity.
 (All categories above the Silver Suite also get these amenities.)

 Splash: Our favourite cabins on Silver Moon are the Grand Suites.
 These four cabins, each of which can be connected to adjacent Veranda Suites, are located all the way at the front of the ship and feature massive wraparound balconies.
 The biggest of these suites are on Deck 8.
 In the two-bedroom configuration, the largest Grand Suites measure 1,970 square feet, including a 635-square-foot balcony.
 The balconies are perfect for entertaining, and you're seeing the same views the captain has.